jianchentech/PythonLesson/pythonProject/BeginnerProject/credentialCreator.md

 5. The credential contains at least one upper case letter.
 6. The credential contains at least one digit.
 7. The credential contains at lease one symbol/punctuation.
+8. It needs to create each independent function for above methods like select random vowel and so on
+9. Finally, it needs to create a main function to call your every function.

 Output :